 The open sections of these trams were fitted with sliding aluminium sides and removable windows that were slid down in inclement weather.
 In the 1940s, these sliding sections were permanently left down, and sliding doors were fitted to the sides, making the trams fully ecnlosed.
 A number of other improvements were made of the years in service auch as streamlined destination boxes and addition of leather padded seat squabs.

 The Society has produced a conservation plan for the restoration of 24 in 2008, and restoration work started in 2010.
-(Refer also to the "24 and 118" project).
+(Refer also to the "24" project).